 Action Result

-1. Go off-hook or press On/Off.
+1. Go off-hook or press the ON/OFF key.
 Intercom dial tone

-2. Dial the Call Log feature code (default = CONF 96).
+2. Enter the Call Log feature code (default = CONF 96).
 Phone enters call log mode.

 3. Press the following keys to view the call log:

 - Move forward in call log

 - Move back in call log

 NEXT - View the next 5 calls

 PREV - View the previous 5 calls

-4. Exit the Call Log by going on hook or by pressing On/Off.
+4. Exit the Call Log by going on hook or by pressing the ON/ OFF key.